Daisy Conroy, Chairman, Bassett House School

 Sally Hobbs, Educational Advisor

-Sally taught for ten years at Norland Place, before becoming the founder headmistress of Orchard House School in 1993.
-During her 22 year headship she took the school fully co-educational up to 11 and established the Orchard House name on the sports field and in senior school admissions.
+Sally taught for ten years at Norland Place before becoming the founder headmistress of Orchard House School in 1993.
+During her 22 year headship she took the school fully co-educational up to age 11 and established the Orchard House name on the sports field and in senior school admissions.
 She has visited a wide range of schools in the Far East and USA.
 She retired as headmistress in 2015 but continues to be very involved with the House Schools Trust.
 Through her work as an educational consultant and on the governing body of two independent schools she has close links with many schools, both day and boarding, and is particularly keen to see children placed in the right environment for their well-being and to ensure they reach their potential.

 Anna Gahan, Trustee Bassett House School

-Anna Gahan spent her early years in South Africa and her more informative years growing up in Devon from where she went on to study Psychology at City University.
+Anna Gahan spent her early years in South Africa and her more informative years growing up in Devon from where she went on to study psychology at City University.
 Prior to having children Anna worked in property development and interior design in West London and more recently used her creative skills to design bespoke artwork for residential and corporate spaces.

 Ewen Scott, Trustee Basset House School

-Ewen was lucky enough to grow up in an area of Birmingham where all schooling options where at worst good and at best outstanding.
+Ewen was lucky enough to grow up in an area of Birmingham where all schooling options were at worst good and at best outstanding.
 Both his parents worked in education in the state sector and, having sat through years of education ‘chat’ at dinner times, he grew to appreciate that education provision can, and does, vary wildly by geography and opportunity.
 By working with the House Schools Trust, he hopes to be able to make a small difference to this imbalance in education provision.